snakemake/snakemake/docs/executing/cluster-cloud.rst

 You'll first need to `follow instructions here <https://cloud.google.com/life-sciences/docs/quickstart>`_  to create a Google Cloud Project and enable Life Sciences, Storage, and Compute Engine APIs, and continue with the prompts to create credentials.
-You'll want to create a service account for your host, and save the json credentials.
+You'll want to create a service account for your host (it's easiest to give project Owner permissions), and save the json credentials.
 You'll want to export the full path to this file to `GOOGLE_APPLICATION_CREDENTIALS`:

 .. code-block:: console